-Course Description: Students will be introduced to the basic concepts of computer architecture and operating systems are discussed leading to compilers and interpreters.
-The uses of algorithms are introduced for basic problemsolving.
+Students will Course Description: he introduced to the basic concepts of computer architecture and operating systems are discussed leading to compilers and interpreters.
+The uses of algorithms are introduced for basic problem-solving.
 Students are introduced to the programming languages, C and C++.
-Here they
+Here they are expected to perform basic programming concepts as outlined by the course objectives.
+The students would also be introduced to programming the Arduino using C and C++.